COVID-19 : Updates, Information and Advocacy

 May 19 – COVID-19 and the Heritage sector

-Resources for charities and nonprofits
+Resources for charities, nonprofits and businesses

 The National Trust’s Regeneration Works platform now has additional resources to help us all plan for better days – when Canada’s historic places will once again be open to the public!
 Previously recorded webinars are now available on demand, covering relevant topics such as fundraising and marketing, and special resources for regenerating places of faith.
 Visit www.regenerationworks.ca